Learn-Driven Development

 What's in here

-• Core Principles.
-The six ideas LDD is built on.
+- Core Principles.
+The three ideas LDD is built on.

-• The Learning Loop.
+- The Learning Loop.
 The five-phase operational core: Frame → Slice → Build → Validate → Decide.
+Each phase produces a clear artifact: the Spec, the Exposure Plan, the Technical Spec, evidence, and a decision.